Five-Ingredient Nutritional Yeast Salad Dressing (Vegan, Paleo, Low Carb)

 ‘Cause I have another super simple salad dressing recipe that should be on your table.

-Hmmmm….maybe way back there in my college days before I was into making my own just about everything.
+I honestly can't remember the last time I purchased salad dressing.
+Maybe way back in my college days before I was into making my own just about everything.

-Now I know that you might not be as excited about making your own stuff as I am, but I hope you catch the bug.
+You might not be as excited about making your own stuff as I am, but I hope you catch the bug.

 Why Make Homemade Salad Dressings

-2. Save tons of money
+• Save tons of money.

-3. Reduce the impact on the environment by buying less packaged stuff.
+• Reduce the impact on the environment by buying less packaged stuff.

-4. Avoid extra sugars.
+• Avoid extra sugars.
 Many dressings are loaded with HCFS and other sweeteners.
 Particularly if you are on a candida diet, these will wreak havoc on your health.

 My kids quickly pushed aside the Moroccan Vinaigrette and our Favorite Salad Dressing – Five Ways and ate this one voraciously for the next few weeks.
+And now here it is for you to enjoy as well.

 We use this not only as a salad dressing but to top all kinds of things.